Magic of Tidying Up or Zen for Fools?

 So even if you don’t have time to fold your clothes into little origami rectangles or talk to your silverware, I’d give it a try.
 For those of you who want the basics quick, try out Learn How to Organize and Declutter in 15 Minutes (Amazon, $2.99).
 It’s a quick read for fast results.

 I’m a professional house cleaner with 20 years of experience cleaning houses under my belt, and I’ve learned alot about cleaning, organizing and how people react to these tasks.
 I’ve worked with hoarders, people will mental disorders and the young and old.
 What I’ve learned is everyone has different levels of “clean” and most people hate to clean.
 I try to give you cleaning and organization tips that are easy to use and don’t take all your time.
 Click anywhere on this bio to see my full bio.

 The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing

-If you've been living under a rock for the past few years (or a pile of clothes), Marie Kondo is an organizational guru from Japan and has written two best-sellers, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing and Spark Joy: An Illustrated Master Class on the Art of Organizing and Tidying Up.
-Thankfully, she also has a new series on Netflix, Tidying Up with Marie Kondo, so I can skip the books and go straight to the Cliff Notes.
+If you've been living under a rock for the past few years (or a pile of clothes), Marie Kondo is an organizational guru from Japan and has written two best-sellers, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing (Amazon, $8.58) and Spark Joy: An Illustrated Master Class on the Art of Organizing and Tidying Up (Amazon, $12.33).

 Author: Marie Kondo